USOPC Brand Guidelines

 • Once an athlete is an Olympian/Paralympian, they are always an Olympian/Paralympian; never a ‘former’ or ‘past’ Olympian/Paralympian.

 • An athlete is not officially named to the team until Team USA submits the official list to the Organizing Committee of the Olympic Games, or OCOG.
-Prior to that, if an athlete qualifies through Trials, sponsors may say that an athlete has qualified for Team USA.
+Prior to that, if an athlete qualifies through trials, sponsors may say that an athlete has qualified for Team USA.

-• An athlete is an U.S. Olympic or Paralympic Hopeful until they are named to the Team officially by the USOPC (e.g., even if the athlete is an Olympian, if they are being promoted in conjunction with the 2024 Games, they are considered a 2024 U.S. Hopeful.)
+• An athlete is an U.S. Olympic or Paralympic Hopeful until they are named to the Team officially by the USOPC (e.g., even if the athlete is an Olympian, if they are being promoted in conjunction with the 2026 Games, they are considered a 2026 U.S. Hopeful.)

 Appropriate terminology to use: